toine512/matrix_reloaded_ctrl/README.md

     </tr>
     <tr>
       <td align="center">PAUSE</td>
-      <td>Stops sending images to the matrix display, emotes and emoji collection remaining active.</td>
+      <td>Stops sending images to the matrix display, *emotes and emoji collection remaining active*.</td>
       <td rowspan=2>
 These commands are intended for handing over control of the display to a third party client.
-HTTP request can then be issued to the display without interference when paused.
+HTTP requests can then be issued to the display without interference when paused.

-Example workflow: \
+Example workflow:
+1. A special chat command is issued. \
+   `!souverain` \
+   In reaction, the automation bot whatching chat intends to display specific graphics on the matrix.
+2. The automation bot queries `PAUSE` to the command interface. \
+   Now the automation bot can freely take control of the matrix display.
+3. The automation bot makes HTTP requests to the matrix display… \
+   `POST /image-prio souverain.png` \
+   or \
+   `GET /clear` \
+   `POST /image souverain.png`
+4. After some time, the normal emote/emoji show will be restored: the automation bot queries `RESUME` to the command interface.
+Images accumulated during pause are now sent to the matrix display.
       </td>
     </tr>
     <tr>